-Both the more prescriptive method published in Chapter 40, Code of Federal Regulations (40 CFR) and the method endorsed by the International Union of Pure and Applied Chemistry (IUPAC)* are derived from the method published by Lloyd Currie and assume a constant error model within a small concentration region.
-These methods set the MDL at a critical value intended to exclude 99% of the analytical noise population from reportable levels, yet one drawback to the 40 CFR method is that analytical artifacts leading to bias in the noise distribution are not considered.
-The method published by Hubaux and Vos, on the other hand, is based on a variable error model and the effect of concentration on the resulting noise distribution is considered in determining the detection limit.
+The method endorsed by the International Union of Pure and Applied Chemistry (IUPAC) is derived from the method published by Lloyd Currie and assumes a constant error model within a small concentration region.
+This method sets the MDL at a critical value intended to exclude 99% of the analytical noise population from reportable levels.
+The Appendix B to Part 136, Title 40 method for determining the MDL is designed for use with a variety of physical and chemical methods.
+It incorporates all sample processing steps used by the laboratory for an analytical method, including all steps of the method for samples analyzed over a prescribed period of time and distributed across all instruments to which the MDL will be applied.
+The laboratory calculates the MDL by determining the standard deviation of a set of spiked samples (MDLs) and method blanks (MDLb) and assigns either an initial MDL or an ongoing verification of the MDL, as applicable.
+The method published by Hubaux and Vos is based on a variable error model and the effect of concentration on the resulting noise distribution is considered in determining the detection limit.
 While this technique is more robust than that of other models, considerably more effort is required to develop method detection limits.

-NOTE: Any methods that support compliance monitoring and reporting for EPA's National Pollutant Discharge Elimination System (NPDES) program, or, for compliance with monitoring requirements in rules authorized under the Safe Drinking Water Act must use the 40 CFR method for determining MDLs.
+NOTE: Any methods that support compliance monitoring and reporting for EPA's National Pollutant Discharge Elimination System (NPDES) program, or, for compliance with monitoring requirements in rules authorized under the Safe Drinking Water Act must use the 40 CFR method for determining the MDL.
 See applicable Department rules for this requirement.
 If a Department rule refers to a later revision of the 40 CFR Part 136 MDL method, follow the requirements in the later version.

-Practical Quantitation Limit (PQLs)
+Practical Quantitation Limit (PQL)

 The Practical Quantitation Limit (PQL) is the lowest level that can be reliably achieved during routine laboratory operating conditions within specified limits of precision and accuracy.
 Typically, the PQL is 3-5 times the MDL, and it represents a practical and routinely achievable detection level with a relatively good certainty than any reported value is reliable.
 The PQL for the proposed method must be determined by a defined procedure and/or criteria.
 For example, the PQL may be chosen to be the lowest calibration standard used for a calibration curve.
 Alternatively, the PQL may be indicated as the concentration at which the method has been demonstrated to achieve a specified range of precision and accuracy (e.g., %R= 70% - 130%; RPD ≤20%).
 See section 3.3 above for applicable requirements for determining the PQL.
 The procedure and/or criteria used to define the PQL must be included in the laboratory standard operating procedure developed for the method, or, in the laboratory quality manual.